 The above graph shows that the bulk of government support goes to petroleum products, mainly due to the exemption from the Value-Added Tax on sales of gasoline, diesel and illuminating paraffin.
-This is reported as tax expenditure in the annual budget review.
+This is reported as a tax expenditure in the annual budget review.

-Since 2003, the South African Government has provided a free basic electricity allowance of at least 50 kWh per month to low-income households (below the affordability threshold) which benefits approximately 35% of all households connected to the grid.
-In 2017/18 the basic services subsidy was allocated to a total of 9.5 million households at a cost of ZAR 359.04 per household, of this, free basic electricity cost ZAR 76.13 per household.
+Since 2003, the South African Government has provided a free basic electricity allowance of at least 50 kWh per month to low-income households (below the affordability threshold) which benefits approximately 19% of all households connected to the grid.
+In 2018/19 free basic electricity was provided to 2.3 million households at a cost of ZAR 81.62 per household.
+In 2017, 91% of South Africa's electricity mix is of coal origin.

 Examples of measures Free basic electricity for low income households (2003-) Free basic electricity or alternative energy (for those not connected to the grid) to low income households.
 Refund of Fuel Levy and Road Accident Fund Levy for diesel consumed in primary production and freight Sectors (2001-) Several primary-production sectors, including agriculture, forestry, mining, rail freight transport, and freight transport by offshore and harbour vessels, can obtain a partial refund of the fuel levy and the road accident levy on the diesel they purchase.
-These refunds amount to 8% of the total fuel taxes.
-VAT exemption of fuel levy goods This is reported as a tax expenditure item in the annual budget review.